VigneshVSV/hololinked/README.md

 ### Description

 `hololinked` is a beginner-friendly server side pythonic tool suited for instrumentation control and data acquisition over network, especially with HTTP.
 If you have a requirement to control and capture data from your hardware/instrumentation, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
 Even for isolated applications or a small lab setup without networking concepts, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.

+For those that understand, this package is a ZMQ/HTTP-RPC.

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![Anaconda](https://anaconda.org/conda-forge/hololinked/badges/version.svg)](https://anaconda.org/conda-forge/hololinked)
 [![codecov](https://codecov.io/gh/VigneshVSV/hololinked/graph/badge.svg?token=JF1928KTFE)](https://codecov.io/gh/VigneshVSV/hololinked)